Mala'anje

 Jump to navigationJump to search

-Curiously, those who once claimed the largest part in the development of the Mala'anje for a long time denied their very existence.
-In 2005, as a Deputy and Interior Minster of the VCC, Orion sponsored legislation to create eight protected enclaves for the Mala'anje.
-Their home base was the Mala Enclave in what the VCC called Felicia, where their Shofet or council met in Mala'anje City.
-In 2010 Orion proposed that Ashkenatza create a Mala'eretz territory for the Mala'anshim on the continent of Keltia, near their historic territory and on former Chinamese lands, due to the cultural similiarities between the Mala'anashim and Ashkenatzim.
-This territory is known as the Mala'eretz and is ruled by a Shofet and his council in the administrative capital of Bet Mala.
+Around 1500 AN, a Deputy and Interior Minster of the VCC, Orion, sponsored legislation to create eight protected enclaves for the Mala'anje.
+Their home base was the Mala Enclave in what the VCC called Felicia, where their tribal council met in Malanj City.
+Around 1570, during the collapse of Cyberia, local tribal leader Amir Rabin proposed that Ashkenatza create a Mala'eretz territory for the Mala'anshim on the continent of Keltia, near their historic territory and on former Chinamese lands, due to the cultural similarities between the Mala'anashim and Ashkenatzim.
+This territory was known as the Mala'eretz and was ruled by a Shofet and his council in the administrative capital of Bet Mala (formerly Malanj City).